adsk-keenan-bruni/acc-console/README.md

-# Autodesk Construction Cloud Console GPT
+# ACC Cost Management Wizard GPT
-This README tracks all currently supported endpoints of the "Autodesk Construction Cloud Console" GPT.
+This README tracks all currently supported endpoints of the "ACC Cost Management Wizard" GPT.
 Please Slack me @Keenan Bruni with any feedback, requests, bug reports, etc.

+Note that custom GPTs are limited to 30 API operations - so not all APIs will be included.
+GET, POST, and PATCH operations are prioritized over DELETE as this tool is meant for setting up custom demo environments on the fly.

 ## Supported API Endpoints